hlebkanonik/rpsm-multi-single/README.md

-# Report Portal storage migrating
+# Report Portal storage migraton
-Report Portal storage migrating from multiple buckets to single bucket for S3 and MinIO
+Report Portal storage migraton from multiple buckets to single bucket for S3 and MinIO